2. Material Accounting Policies

 • Retains the contractual rights to receive the cash flows of the financial asset, but assumes a contractual obligation to pay the cash flows to one or more recipients.

-Where the entity has transferred an asset, the company evaluates whether it has transferred substantially all risks and rewards of ownership of the financial asset.
+Where the entity has transferred an asset, the Company evaluates whether it has transferred substantially all risks and rewards of ownership of the financial asset.
 In such cases, the financial asset is derecognised.
 Where the entity has not transferred substantially all risks and rewards of ownership of the financial asset, the financial asset is not derecognised.

-Where the entity has neither transferred a financial asset nor retains substantially all risks and rewards of ownership of the financial asset, the financial asset is derecognised if the company has not retained control of the financial asset.
-Where the company retains control of the financial asset, the asset is continued to be recognised to the extent of continuing involvement in the financial asset.
+Where the entity has neither transferred a financial asset nor retains substantially all risks and rewards of ownership of the financial asset, the financial asset is derecognised if the Company has not retained control of the financial asset.
+Where the Company retains control of the financial asset, the asset is continued to be recognised to the extent of continuing involvement in the financial asset.

 b) Financial liabilities

-At initial recognition, all financial liabilities other than fair valued through profit and loss are recognised initially at fair value less transaction costs that are attributable to the issue of financial liability.
+At initial recognition, all financial liabilities other than fair valued through profit or loss are recognised initially at fair value less transaction costs that are attributable to the issue of financial liability.
 Transaction costs of financial liability carried at fair value through profit or loss is expensed in profit or loss.

-i) Financial liabilities at fair value through profit or loss
+(i) Financial liabilities at fair value through profit or loss

 Financial liabilities at fair value through profit or loss include financial liabilities held for trading.
 The Company has not designated any financial liabilities upon initial measurement recognition at fair value through profit or loss.
-Financial liabilities at fair value through profit or loss are at each reporting date at fair value with all the changes recognized in the Statement of Profit and Loss.
+Financial liabilities at fair value through profit or loss are at each reporting date at fair value with all the changes recognised in the Statement of Profit and Loss.

 Borrowings are initially recognised at fair value, net of transaction costs incurred.
 Borrowings are subsequently measured at amortised cost.
-Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in profit or loss over the period of the borrowings using the effective interest method.
+Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in profit or loss over the period of the borrowings using the effective interest rate method.
 Fees paid on the establishment of loan facilities are recognised as transaction costs of the loan to the extent that it is probable that some or all of the facility will be drawn down.
-In this case, the fee is deferred until the draw down occurs.
-To the extent there is no evidence that it is probable that some or all of the facility will be drawn down, the fee is capitalised as a prepayment for liquidity services and amortised over the period of the facility to which it relates.
+In this case, the fee is deferred until the draw-down occurs.
+To the extent there is no evidence that it is probable that some or all of the facility will be drawn-down, the fee is capitalised as a prepayment for liquidity services and amortised over the period of the facility to which it relates.

 Trade and other payables

 A payable is classified as 'trade payable' if it is in respect of the amount due on account of goods purchased or services received in the normal course of business.
 These amounts represent liabilities for goods and services provided to the Company prior to the end of financial year which are unpaid.
 Trade and other payables are presented as current liabilities unless payment is not due within 12 months after the reporting period.
-They are recognised initially at their fair value and subsequently measured at amortised cost using the effective interest method.
+They are recognised initially at their fair value and subsequently measured at amortised cost using the effective interest rate method.

 De-recognition of financial liability

 A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expires.
-The difference between the carrying amount of a financial liability that has been extinguished or transferred to another party and the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognised in statement of profit and loss as other income or finance costs.
+The difference between the carrying amount of a financial liability that has been extinguished or transferred to another party and the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognised in Statement of Profit and Loss as other income or finance costs.

 Offsetting financial instruments

-Financial assets and liabilities are offset and the net amount is reported in the balance sheet where there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
+Financial assets and liabilities are offset and the net amount is reported in the Balance Sheet where there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
 The legally enforceable right must not be contingent on future events and must be enforceable in the normal course of business and in the event of default, insolvency or bankruptcy of the Company or the counterparty.

 2.8 Revenue recognition and other income